 I accept up to four clients every year.
-I don’t accept every potential client, and because I have the luxury of excellent word-of-mouth, I seldom respond to RFPs and the like.
+I don’t onboard every potential client, and because I have the luxury of excellent word-of-mouth, I seldom respond to RFPs and the like.

 Six qualities I look for in a potential SEO client: